codio-content/Javascript_Maze-Programs_and_agorithms/.guides/content/Sequences-of-steps-2f3c.md

-What you'll notice is that making a cup of tea is actually a sequence of smaller steps.
+What you'll notice is that making a cup of tea is actually a sequence of small steps.

 |||definition
 ## Programs
-Programs are made up of a sequence of small steps or instructions.
-All computer programs are made up of these small steps.
+Programs are made up of a sequence of steps or instructions.
+All computer programs are made up of these steps no matter what the program does or whether it runs on your iPhone or in your microwave oven.
 |||

-On the left is our tea-making program in real Javascript code.
+On the left is our familiar tea-making program written in Javascript code, which is the most widely used programming language in the world.

-All programs are made up of nothing more than these steps.
-Big programs like Word or Snapchat are no different - there are just a lot of steps!